University sustainability rankings 2022/23

-Unis are under increasing pressure to be kinder to the environment – but how many are actually taking action?
+Unis are under increasing pressure to be kinder to the environment.
+But how many are taking action?
 These university rankings reveal the best and worst places for sustainability.

 If you've been wondering how sustainable your university is, wonder no more.
 Here are the comprehensive results charting the environmental and ethical performance of unis in the UK.